FREE CHRISTIAN DIVORCE RECOVERY CURRICULUM

-Videos from past LIVE Life-Saving Divorce Book Study held on Zoom in Fall 2020.
+Here are 9 FREE videos with FREE study guides from the LIVE Life-Saving Divorce Book Study held on Zoom in Fall 2020.
 This book study went chapter by chapter and looked at the highlights in each section.
+All you need to purchase is The Life-Saving Divorce book itself.
+You can sit back and simply facilitate the discussion.
+The presentation is already in the video.

 Go to the videos